Girnar Jain temples: Other temples

-To the east of Vastupala vihara and Samprati Raja temples, and on the face of the hill above, there are other temples among them an old one going by the name of Dharmasa of Mangrol or Dharamchand Hemchand built of grey granite the image being also of granite.
-Near it is another ruined shrine in which delicate granite columns rise from the corners of the sinhasana or throne carved with many squatting figures.
+To the east of Vastupala-vihara and Samprati Raja temples, and on the face of the hill above, there are other temples.
+Among them is an old one known as Dharmasa of Mangrol or Dharamchand Hemchand, built of grey granite, the idol being also of granite.
+Near it is another ruined shrine in which delicate granite columns rise from the corners of the sinhasana, or throne carved with many squatting figures.
 Near this is the only shrine on this mount to Mahavira.

-South of this, and 200 feet above the Jain temples on way to the first summit, is the Gaumukhi Shrine, near a plentiful spring of water.
+South of this, and 200 feet above the Jain temples on the way to the first summit, is the Gaumukhi shrine, near a plentiful spring of water.

-Away on the north, climbing down the steps, there are two shrines dedicated to Neminatha in Sahsavan where he said to have taken renunciation and attained omniscience.
+Away to the north, down the steps, there are two shrines dedicated to Neminatha in Sahsavan where he said to have taken renunciation and attained omniscience.
 Neminatha is said to have attained Nirvana or died on the highest peak of the Girnar.
-There is a modern Samovasarana temple.
+There is also a modern Samovasarana temple.

 Ambika temple

-The early temple dedicated Ambika was built before 784 CE (probably in middle of 8th century).
+The early temple dedicated to Ambika was built before 784 CE (probably in the middle of the 8th century).
 An inscription dated Vikram Samvat 1249 (1192 CE) mentions minister Vastupala's pilgrimage to Ambika temple.
 Narendraprabhsuri mentions that Vastupala had installed idols of himself and his brother Tejapala in the temple.
 Jinharshasuri mentions that Vastupala and his brother Tejapala visited as well as built the large mandapa of the temple and parikara of Ambika.
 A praśasti eulogy given at the end in a golden lettered copy of Kalpasutra dated Vikram Samvat 1524 (1468 CE) mentions that a Shreshthi (merchant) named Samal Sah restored and renovated the Ambika temple on Girnar.
-The present temple was built around 15th century.
+The present temple was built around the 15th century.

 Other peaks

 The three peaks next to Ambika temple peak are currently known as Gorakhnath, Oghadnath and Guru Dattatrey peaks.
-These peaks were known as Avlokan, Samb and Pradyumna peaks according to inscriptions by Vastupala as well as inscription of the similar and later periods.
-Jinsen's Harivanshapurana (Samvat 784) as well as Skandapurana too mentions these old names.
+These peaks were previously known as Avlokan, Samb and Pradyumna peaks according to inscriptions by Vastupala as well as other inscriptions of similar and later periods.
+Jinsen's Harivanshapurana (Samvat 784) and Skandapurana also mention these old names.
 Vastupala's six inscriptions of Samvat 1288 (1232 CE) mention that he had built shrines dedicated to Neminatha on these peaks.